DataDog/integrations-core/apache/README.md

 ### Installation

-The Apache check is packaged with the Agent.
+The Apache check is packaged with the [Datadog Agent][22].
 To start gathering your Apache metrics and logs, you need to:

 1. [Install the Agent][2] on your Apache servers.